 - Infrastructure and Environmental Governance (+ annotation)

+This specialisation is meant for students who are interested in potential employment in organisations which deal with issues related to infrastructures and the environment.
 This specialisation is offered in cooperation with the Dutch Ministry of Infrastructure and the Environment.
-It is meant for students who are interested in employment in organisations which deal with issues related to infrastructures and the environment.
-The specialisation offers both an introduction to the sector as well as technically oriented courses in one of the areas of interest, such as transportation, water governance or spatial development, in order to complement the Technology, Policy and Management competences.
+It offers both an introduction to the sector as well as technically oriented courses in one of the areas of interest, such as transportation, water governance or spatial development, in order to complement the Technology, Policy and Management competences.

 - Economics and Finance